-Arrive in Punta Arenas by this evening.
+Arrive in Punta Arenas by 4:00pm today.
 Upon arrival in Punta Arenas, a transfer agent will meet you and transport you to your hotel.
 If you wish to arrive early to buffer against travel delays or to spend extra time in the Punta Arenas area, we can arrange extra hotel nights and suggest or arrange field trips.

 Note: Cheesemans' is a full-member of the International Association of Antarctic Tour Operators (IAATO).

 Fly to King George Island.
 Located at the northern tip of the Antarctic Peninsula, King George Island is the largest island in the South Shetland Island archipelago.
 You will land at Teniente R. Marsh Airport, the northernmost airport on the continent of Antarctica via a charter flight because no regularly-scheduled public flights service this airport.
 You will then transfer via Zodiac to your home for the duration of the voyage – the Akademik Ioffe.

 A note about expedition cruising: Due to the expeditionary nature of our voyage, specific stops cannot be guaranteed.
 Flexibility is paramount in expedition travel; the following itinerary depends on the conditions at the time of travel.
 We strive to land often and stay as long as possible, abiding by the Guidelines for Responsible Eco-tourism from the International Association of Antarctica Tour Operators (IAATO).

 The warm glow of sunrise reveals our position in the South Shetland Islands; we will include early and late landings and Zodiac cruises to take full advantage of the best light.